 Id=1000.
 This is a local operation.
 If another concurrent transaction has a write lock on this row, then the current transaction blocks until it can acquire the lock.
 However, this read lock does not prevent other transactions from getting read locks.

-- As in the single node case, deadlock is prevented via "wound-wait".
+- As in the single split case, deadlock is prevented via "wound-wait".

 Leader looks up the value for